mdanas5221/myquerytool/README.md

-# 🔎 MyQueryTool
+# 🔎 myquerytool

 > Discover the right AI tool for your needs — faster and smarter.

-MyQueryTool is an AI-powered platform that helps users discover and explore useful AI tools for different tasks.
+myquerytool is an AI-powered platform that helps users discover and explore useful AI tools for different tasks.

-Instead of searching through hundreds of AI tools manually, users can describe what they are looking for and MyQueryTool helps them find relevant tools.
+Instead of searching through hundreds of AI tools manually, users can describe what they are looking for and myquerytool helps them find relevant tools.

 🌐 Live Website: https://myquerytool.vercel.app/